Thoracic Sprain/Strain Injury

 - Difficulty looking over the shoulder with driving

 - Pain when taking a deep breath or coughing

-If you have looked through information on rib pain, you may have found that the condition of rib pain has been given many names.
-Costochondritis, intercostal neuritis, costo-transverse sprain just to mention a few.
+If you have looked through information on rib pain, you may have found that the condition of rib pain has been given many names: costochondritis, intercostal neuritis, and costotransverse sprain just to mention a few.
 Rib pain can be intense and very limiting physically.

 The name intercostal neuritis, meaning inflammation of the nerve between the ribs, is often used if you have pain radiating along the ribs to the front of the chest.
-A costo-transverse sprain is an injury that people often wake up with characterized by sharp localized pain.
-Sometimes it is caused by an awkward sleeping position or caused by turning in bed, or something that happened the day before.
+A costotransverse sprain is an injury that people often wake up with and is characterized by sharp, localized pain.
+Sometimes it is caused by an awkward sleeping position, by turning in bed, or something that happened the day before.

 - Sharp, dull, or achy rib pain

 - Pain that radiates from back to chest

 - Pain increase with deep breath or cough